-- 1. Subject to the provisions of the laws of the Kingdom of Bahrain, as may be amended from time to time without changing the general principle hereof, Bahrain shall allow its residents as a credit against the Bahrain tax the Irish tax paid on income arising in Ireland, in an amount not exceeding the tax payable in Ireland on such income. - 2.
-Subject to the provisions of the laws of Ireland regarding the allowance as a credit against Irish tax of tax payable in a territory outside Ireland (which shall not affect the general principle hereof): - (a) Bahrain tax payable under the laws of the Kingdom of Bahrain and in accordance with this Convention, whether directly or by deduction, on profits, income or gains from sources within Bahrain (excluding in the case of a dividend tax payable in respect of the profits out of which the dividend is paid) shall be allowed as a credit against any Irish tax computed by reference to the same profits, income or gains by reference to which Bahrain tax is computed; - (b) in the case of a dividend paid by a company which is a resident of Bahrain to a company which is a resident of Ireland and which controls directly or indirectly 5 per cent or more of the voting power in the company paying the dividend, the credit shall take into account (in addition to any Bahrain tax creditable under the provisions of subparagraph (a) of this paragraph) Bahrain tax payable by the company in respect of the profits out of which such dividend is paid. - 3.
-For the purposes of paragraphs 1 and 2 profits, income and capital gains owned by a resident of a Contracting State which may be taxed in the other Contracting State in accordance with this Convention shall be deemed to be derived from sources in that other Contracting State. - 4.
-Where in accordance with any provision of the Convention income derived by a resident of a Contracting State is exempt from tax in that State, such State may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income.
+- 2. Subject to the provision of the laws of Ireland regarding the allowance as a credit against Irish tax of tax payable in a territory outside Ireland (which shall not affect the general principle hereof): - 1) Montenegrin tax payable under the laws of Montenegro and in accordance with this Convention, whether directly or by deduction, on profits, income or gains from sources within Montenegro (excluding in the case of a dividend tax payable in respect of the profits out of which the dividend is paid) shall be allowed as a credit against any Irish tax computed by reference to the same profits, income or gains by reference to which Montenegrin tax is computed; - 2) in the case of a dividend paid by a company which is a resident of Montenegro to a company which is a resident of Ireland and which controls directly or indirectly 10 per cent or more of the capital in the company paying the dividend, the credit shall take into account (in

-5. Where, under any provision of this Convention, income or gains is or are wholly or partly relieved from tax in a Contracting State and, under the laws in force in the other Contracting State, an individual, in respect of the said income or gains, is subject to tax by reference to the amount thereof which is remitted to or received in that other State, and not by reference to the full amount thereof, then the relief to be allowed under this Convention in the first-mentioned State shall apply only to so much of the income or gains as is remitted to or received in that other State.
+- addition to any Montenegrin tax creditable under the provisions of subparagraph 1)) Montenegrin tax payable by the company in respect of the profits out of which such dividend is paid. - 3.
+For the purposes of paragraphs 1 and 2 profits, income or capital gains owned by a resident of a Contracting State which may be taxed in the other Contracting State in accordance with this Convention shall be deemed to be derived from sources in that other Contracting State. - 4.
+Where in accordance with any provision of the Convention income derived by a resident of a Contracting State is exempt from tax in that State, such State may nevertheless, in calculating the amount of tax on the remaining income of such resident, take into account the exempted income. - 5.
+Where under any provision of this Convention, income or gains is or are wholly or partly relieved from tax in a Contracting State and, under the laws in force in the other Contracting State, an individual, in respect of the said income or gains, is subject to tax by reference to the amount thereof which is remitted to or received in that other State, and not by reference to the full amount thereof, then the relief to be allowed under this Convention in the first-mentioned State shall apply only to so much of the income or gains as is remitted to or received in that other State.